uark-backend-class/course-materials/lectures/05-advanced-javascript/lecture02-notes.md

 console.log('GLOBAL SECOND: ', myVar);
 ```

-What happens when we remove the myVar delcaration from myOtherFunc?
+What happens when we remove the myVar declaration from myOtherFunc?

 ```js
 function myFunc() {